Wander-Scout/WanderScoutProject-Mobile/README.md

    - Flutter parses this JSON data and uses widgets to dynamically update the user interface (e.g., display restaurant cards or show details).

 4. **User Interaction**:
-   - Users perform actions (e.g., add a new attraction, edit restaurant details).
+   - Admins perform actions (e.g., add a new attraction, edit restaurant details).
    - These actions trigger the appropriate HTTP requests to the backend.

 5. **Authentication**:
    - Protected endpoints (e.g., adding or deleting records) require user authentication.
    - The mobile app includes authentication tokens in its requests to access these endpoints.

-6. **Common Workflow Example**:
-   - A user opens the app → The app fetches a list of restaurants using the GET `/api/` endpoint.
-   - The user selects a restaurant → The app fetches detailed information from the GET `/restaurant/<uuid:restaurant_id>/data/` endpoint.
-   - The user adds a new restaurant → The app sends a POST request to `/api/add_restaurant/` with the required details.

 ---